 Bangor, ME 04401-4915

-Gregory A. Brodek concentrates his practice exclusively in the area of healthcare law and represents hospital systems, hospitals, physicians, physician groups and integrated delivery systems on a wide variety of transactional, regulatory, compliance, and reimbursement issues nationwide.
+Gregory A. Brodek is chair of the firm's Health Law Practice Group.
+Mr. Brodek concentrates his practice exclusively in the area of healthcare law and represents hospital systems, hospitals, physicians, physician groups and integrated delivery systems on a wide variety of transactional, regulatory, compliance, and reimbursement issues nationwide.
 He draws on his years of experience and deep understanding of the healthcare industry to counsel his clients on the business impact of the legal issues at stake.
 His clients are throughout the United States.

 His extensive healthcare experience includes representing providers in resolving disputes with public and private payors, negotiating settlements with federal and state agencies, structuring integrated delivery systems and physician networks, negotiating managed care arrangements, developing reimbursement strategies both on a state and federal level, and advising on self referral laws, tax-exempt concerns and day-to-day operational questions.
 Mr. Brodek also represents hospitals in joint venture transactions, including formation of integrated delivery systems, PHOs, HOs, and hospital-owned MCOs.

-Mr. Brodek has lectured widely and has written on many healthcare matters, including "Managed Care Contracting Issues for Providers," Health Law and Compliance Update, which was published by Aspen in 2009.
-He is a 1988 graduate of Drake University Law School and a graduate of Boston University.
+Mr. Brodek has lectured widely and has written on many healthcare matters, including "Payment Issues Update," Health Law and Compliance Update, which was published by Aspen in 2020.
+He is a 1988 graduate of Drake University Law School, where he was elected to the Order of the Coif, and a graduate of Boston University.

 - Assisted hospitals and other providers with recoupment of payments in excess of $500 million.